Regina Police Service Headquarters

 The STC building is a relatively new facility and is an ideal location (across the street from the current RPS Headquarters) to be part of a new and complete Regina Police Service Headquarters Complex.
 This prime location coming on the market provided an unexpected opportunity for the City to meet its number one facility priority – a new police headquarters.
 In total, the City estimates it will invest about $37 million into the project.
 That’s one-third of the estimated $140 million it would have originally cost to completely build a new police headquarters.

-The City took possession of the building on February 15, 2018.
 RPS is working with the City Facilities Management Services Department to deliver this project.
 External consultants with expertise in designing police facilities will lead the design and construction process.
-It will likely take most of 2018 to develop a plan for the entire site.
-This important phase of work will determine what the police complex will look like, how the facilities will be used and confirm the construction schedule.
+Most of 2018 focused on developing a plan for the entire site.
+This important phase of work determines what the police complex will look like, how the facilities will be used and confirm the construction schedule.

 Project Funding (in millions)